-In our latest blog Human Knowledge: The Crux of Digital Transformation, Azita Martin, CMO of Maana explains why capturing human expertise is just as important as using the right data for digital transformation.
+In our latest blog Human Knowledge: The Crux of Digital Transformation, Maana CMO, Azita Martin, explains why capturing human expertise is just as important as using the right data for digital transformation.

-Maana’s customers are the largest industrial companies in the world and operate the most sophisticated equipment and processes.
+Maana’s customers are some of the largest industrial companies in the world, operating highly sophisticated equipment and processes.
 We built our software platform working closely with these companies to optimize their assets and decision flows.
-So everything Maana does starts with the business problem and the objective of what the customer wants to achieve.
-That is why we have built a platform that can easily be used for collaboration between the subject-matter experts, who understand a specific operations or decision flow and the business analysts and data scientists.
+Everything Maana does starts with the business problem and the objective of what the customer wants to achieve.
+That is why we have built a platform that can be used for collaboration between the subject-matter experts who understand specific operations or decision flow, and the business analysts and data scientists.

-For example, when a company is looking to optimize the maintenance of its turbines, the asset maintenance expert – someone responsible for turbine maintenance – has valuable expertise that is key to achieving desired outcomes.
-He or she understands the physics of how a turbine operates, the physical properties of the materials these assets are made of, and the current processes and resources used to maintain them.
+For example, in a scenario where a company is looking to optimize the maintenance of its turbines, the asset maintenance expert—responsible for turbine maintenance—has valuable expertise that is key to achieving desired outcomes.
+He or she understands the physics of how a turbine operates, the physical properties of the turbine, and the current processes and resources used to maintain them.
 This knowledge is incredibly valuable in helping companies ask the right business questions that collectively solve a major business problem.

 That is why we believe, before jumping into the available data, the first step is to ask the precise, pressing business question in common business language.
-To return to our turbine maintenance example, you might ask, “Given a particular engine, with its operational and maintenance history, and the planned job schedule for this asset, what are the most likely failures?”
-This is important because questions like this one investigate a relationship between common business concepts – for example, engines and maintenance histories.
+To return to the turbine maintenance example, the company might ask, “Given a particular engine’s operational and maintenance history, and the planned job schedule for this engine (asset), what are the most likely failures?”
+This is an important question because it investigates a relationship between common business concepts such as engines and maintenance histories.
 The answers to these questions drive decisions that optimize and prescribe the appropriate maintenance weeks in advance of equipment failure, while reducing unnecessary maintenance costs.

-Before digging further into the world of knowledge, I want to clarify some basic terminology.
-So you may ask:
+Before digging further into the world of knowledge, I want to clarify some basic terminology by answering the following questions:

-An enterprise can have almost limitless knowledge sources – and it’s easy to be overwhelmed by them.
+An enterprise can have virtually limitless knowledge sources—and it’s easy to be overwhelmed by them.
 With the Maana Knowledge Platform, any kind of problem solving must start with a question.
 Without this, it’s nearly impossible to know where to start in order to arrive at the answers you need.

-In contrast, when you take a knowledge-first approach supported by Maana’s knowledge platform, all collaborators (for example, business leaders, analysts, knowledge workers, data scientists and IT experts) can agree upon the problem-questions, represent them digitally in the form of models and simultaneously capture the relevant data, knowledge expertise, experience and decision-making skills to generate digital knowledge.
+In contrast, by taking a knowledge-first approach supported by Maana’s knowledge platform, all collaborators (for example, business leaders, analysts, knowledge workers, data scientists, IT experts, etc.) can agree upon the problem-questions, represent them digitally in the form of models, and simultaneously capture the relevant data, knowledge expertise, experience and decision-making skills to generate digital knowledge.